StefanGerrits2/datingapp-bloktech/README.md

 npm run start
 ```

-You can check my wiki to see more documentation about my [here.](https://github.com/StefanGerrits2/datingwebsite-bloktech/wiki)
+You can check my wiki to see more documentation about my project [here.](https://github.com/StefanGerrits2/datingwebsite-bloktech/wiki)

 ## License